AAAL 2023: Invited Colloquium

 Negotiating identity in an unequal digital world

-Ron Darvin, The Chinese University of Hong Kong
+Ron Darvin, University of British Columbia

 As learners and teachers of language navigate digitally mediated spaces, they perform identities that have become increasingly fluid and complex.
 Engaging with both human and nonhuman interactants in these digital spaces, they access different forms of knowledge and diverse social networks that are valued in unequal ways.
 Navigating these ideological spaces, learners and teachers position themselves and are positioned by others as they negotiate diverse digital repertoires.
 At the same time, platform designs and online cultures structure behaviour in ways that can marginalize and exclude, amplifying inequalities of race, gender, and social class.
 By offering critical perspectives of digitally mediated language and literacy practices, across global spaces, this panel casts a light on how applied linguistics research can address issues of inequality and exclusion and enable pathways towards a more equitable digital world.
 The panel presents conceptual and methodological innovations that can enable learners and teachers of language to exercise human agency, invest in learning and teaching, and claim legitimate digital identities.

 Claiming the right to speak: Identity, investment and online communicative competence

 Ron Darvin,University of British Columbia, email@example.com